WooMinecraft/woominecraft-wp/readme.txt

 = Will you support offline servers? =
 No, under no circumstances will we ever support offline servers.

-= Why does the general command run for a variable product? = This is intended, if you don't want to run the general commands, simply don't fill it in for variable products.

 = What payment gateways does this support? =
 Anything?
 Well to be honest, this plugin does not mess with gateways at all.
 It relies solely on WooCommerce for the payments - [check google](http://lmgtfy.com/?q=Woocommerce+payment+gateways)